Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_11_WritingPythonScript.rst

-10. Writing Python Script
+11. Writing Python Script
 =========================

 .. tip::
     Before you continue with this chapter, we recommend to read out the SCPI Tree of your instrument.
     That will allow you to use SCPI auto-completion in the communicator and in your python script:

-    - Open the Instrument Tool Window (:ref:`instrument-tool-window`)
+    - Open the Instrument Tool Window (:ref:`6.
+Instrument Tool Window`)
     - Connect to your instrument. (:ref:`SCPI Communicator Field 2<scpi-communicator>`)
-    - Use the Field 2 (Read Tree) of the :ref:`function-panel-scpi-tree`
+    - Use the Field 2 (Read Tree) of the :ref:`7.
+Function Panel - SCPI Tree`

 Let us write some python remote-control script for your SMW200A.
 First, we import the RsInstrument package and create our SMW object.